The Brownian limit of separable permutations: Continuity of

 Recall that the \emph{(substitution) decomposition tree} of $\sigma$ is the unique signed Schröder tree $(t,\eps)$ in which the signs alternate such that $\perm(t,\eps) = \sigma$.
 By \cref{cor:same_distibution_separables_trees} (p.\pageref{cor:same_distibution_separables_trees}), in the case where $\Si_n$ is a uniform random separable permutation of size $n$, then its (unsigned) decomposition tree is a uniform Schr\"oder tree with $n$ leaves, denoted $T_n$ all along the article.

 \begin{proposition} Let $\Si_n$ be a uniform random separable permutation of size $n$ and $(\widetilde{C_{T_n}})$ be the normalized contour of its decomposition tree.
 We also define $F_{T_n}$ as usual (see \cref{eq:EqDFLeaves} p.\pageref{eq:EqDFLeaves}).
 Let $\Exc$ be the Brownian excursion and $\lambda=\sqrt{2+3/\sqrt{2}}$.
-Then, in distribution,
+Then, we have